 - Best to be used in electric fires.

 One of the most significant advantages of using wool as your fire blanket material is that the cross-linked inter structure swells upon contact with heat.
 This, in turn, forms an insulating later that stops the flame from spreading out.
-It also results in the woolen material producing lesser smoke and toxic fumes than other synthetic fibers.

 Fiberglass Fire Blankets